 Eclipse is one of the most widely used IDE (Integrated Development Environment) for the Java application development.
 Integrated Development Environment or IDE provides many features such as authoring, modifying, compiling, deploying and debugging software.

 Development environments include the Eclipse Java development tools (JDT) for Java, Eclipse CDT for C/C++ and Eclipse PDT for PHP, among others.
-Lot of plugins available for Eclipse so that you can extend ability as much as you want.
+A lot of plugins available for Eclipse so that you can extend it’s ability as much as you want.

 Place the following content in the above file.

 [Desktop Entry] Encoding=UTF-8 Name=Eclipse 4.7 Comment=Eclipse Oxygen Exec=/usr/bin/eclipse Icon=/opt/eclipse/icon.xpm Categories=Application;Development;Java;IDE Version=1.0 Type=Application Terminal=0

 On Gnome 3, Application >> Programming >> Eclipse.